-Across the Valley Partnership Health and Safety is taken very seriously, this includes safe guarding and internet safety.
+Health and Safety is taken very seriously, this includes safeguarding and online safety.
 You are welcome to come in and talk to us about our policies and procedures.
-Despite our most recent audit scores of over 96%, works is always continuing to review and improve this important sphere of our work.
+Despite our most recent audit scores of over 96%, work is always continuing to review and improve this important sphere of our work.

 We take our duty to safeguard and promote the welfare of children extremely seriously.
-Our Designated Child Protection Officer is Mrs Deborah Eveleigh.
-Our Deputy Designated Child Protection Officers are Mrs Nicola France and Mr Rob Roffey.
-We have an expectation that all staff and visitors to our school will behave in a way which ensures our children are safeguarded at all times.
+Our Designated Child Protection Officer is Mr Rob Roffey.
+Our Deputy Designated Child Protection Officers are Mr Whitlock and Mrs Monk (currently on maternity leave).
+We have an expectation that all staff and visitors to our school will behave in a way that ensures our children are safeguarded at all times.
 This expectation involves a duty for any safeguarding concerns to be reported.
 Devon Safeguarding information can be found at:

 Reporting a Concern About a Young Person

-If you have a concern which involves the safety or wellbeing of a child or another safeguarding issue please contact Mrs Eveleigh during school hours on either:
+If you have a concern which involves the safety or wellbeing of a child or another safeguarding issue please contact Mr Roffey during school hours on either:

 01823 672521 or 01823 672510